-‘Member camp?
+‘Member summer camp?
 Where you learned, participated, and stretched yourself amongst an invigorating blend of familiar and new faces?
 Where you were led by welcoming, low-key counselors in a welcoming, low-key environment where you were up for trying?

 In Mac & Cheese Productions’ I Can’t series, adults state they’re unable to do something, they try it with a bunch of other adults who also “can’t,” and everyone proves themselves wrong and not only does the thing, but enjoys it and says, “That wasn’t so bad.
 In fact, kinda fun.
 Good for me!
 What’s next?!”

-As at camp, topics and structure are varied but the “be yourself amongst others being themselves, witness the magic that happens when you try with others trying” vibe is pervasive.
+As at camp, topics and structure are varied but the “be yourself amongst others being themselves and witness the magic that happens when you try with others trying” vibe is pervasive.

 Sample of Past Offerings